ludiazv/node-nrf24/README.md

 *throws*: Nothing.

 #### hasFailure()
-Get a boolenan indicator if failure has been detected in the radio.
+Get a boolenan indicator if failure has been detected in the radio. (**This is experimental feautre**)

 *returns*: true/false
 *throws*: Nothing

+### restart()
+Reinit the radio maintaining the configuration and open pipes.
+Calling this funcion after detecting a failure can reset the de radio and enable graceful recovery of comunications. (**This is experimental feature**)

+*returns*: nothing
+*throws*: nothing

 #### getStats(*optional* pipe)
 Get internal transfer stats. *#* represents the number of frames received or transmitted.